 Another area where you can use data to drive your 2017 marketing plan is by using it to create hyperlocal campaigns.
 In his surprising victory this fall, President-elect Donald Trump’s campaign used the massive data sets of the RNC to hyper-target messages, allowing them to reach a specific group of people in important geographic areas without breaking the bank on TV advertising.
 Once they identified who they were targeting, they hit them with specific messages they felt would resonate most with them based on the data.

 With the sheer number of messages consumers are bombarded with each day, it’s getting more and more important to target your messages to specific geographic areas or demographics to make sure you’re cutting through the noise.
 This is especially true for small, locally-owned businesses.
 You don’t need to reach the masses.
 You just need to reach the people who A: live in your area; and B: could benefit from the product or service you provide.

 Personalization is one hyperlocal marketing tactic that will help you stand out.
-According to Hubspot, personalized calls-to-action receive a 42% higher conversion rate than non-personalized calls to action.
+Personalized calls-to-action receive a 42% higher conversion rate than non-personalized calls to action.

 Chatbots coming to life

 Ever since Facebook announced it was upgrading its messenger platform to include chatbots, businesses have been clamoring to figure out ways take advantage.
 For those of you unfamiliar, a chatbot is a computer program designed to simulate human conversations.
 They can be used to improve online customer service, troubleshoot issues, and act as the first line of defense for your business online.
 The easier you make it for consumers to interact and do business with you online the happier and more loyal they will be to your business.
 Chatbots are a good tool to streamline and improve the online customer experience.

 Utilizing live stream video to connect with customers